What is a mutual?

 What is a member?

 We define our 'members' as anyone who currently holds a personal savings account with the Society and has maintained a balance of at least £100 for 12 months or more.
 Members also include our mortgage customers with over £100 on loan.
 To be a full (voting) member, you also have to be over 18 years of age.
 Being a member gives you a number of rights within the Society.

 Why are members important?

-Members are the most important people in our business model; every decision we make is taken with our members' interests in mind.
-We seek feedback from our members regularly and act on your views where ever we can.
+Members are the most important people in our business model: every decision we make is taken with our members' interests in mind.
+We seek feedback from our members regularly and act on your views wherever we can.

 What are my rights as a member?